stelar-eu/crop_prediction_tool/README.md

 ## Comprehensive evaluation of Ensemble performance to get crop-wise IOU, Accuracy, F1 score and confusion matrix

+## Test set preparation to evaluate the ensemble

 ### For months February to August